DivineRPG/DivineRPG/README.md

 This mod is owned by XolovA, but he is no longer part of the team
 ***
 #####Main Team
-1. BossLetsPlays - Lead Developer (code, etc)
+* BossLetsPlays - Lead Developer (code, etc)
-2. RadioactiveStud (aka SoccerStud) - Development Leader (content director, etc) / Wiki admin
+* RadioactiveStud (aka SoccerStud) - Development Leader (content director, etc) / Wiki admin
+* BlueEyes9 - Models/Textures

 #####Special Thanks to
-1. THEVOLCO - German Translations
+* THEVOLCO - German Translations
-2. Sheenrox82 - Our Personal Jester / Former Developer
+* Sheenrox82 - Our Personal Jester / Former Developer
-3. BlueEyes9 - Models/Textures
-4. Declan (UKDeccy) - Models/Textures
+* Declan (UKDeccy) - Models/Textures
-5. Insanity414all - Wiki admin
+* Insanity414all - Wiki admin

 #####Other Credits
-1. The_SlayerMC - Former Developer
+* The_SlayerMC - Former Developer
-2. Mazetar - Former Developer
+* Mazetar - Former Developer
-3. TLHPoE - Former Developer
+* TLHPoE - Former Developer
-4. Danny - Former Developer
-5. Sactage - Server Owner and maintainer
+* Sactage - Server Owner and maintainer
-6. Aginsun - Ex Developer
+* Aginsun - Ex Developer
-7. Hologuardian - Ex Developer
+* Hologuardian - Ex Developer
-8. Vazkii - Ex Developer
+* Vazkii - Ex Developer
-9. Majorsir - for the name of the mod.
+* Majorsir - for the name of the mod.
-10. Terraria - for some resources.
+* Terraria - for some resources.
-11. Vattic - for some block textures, featured in a version of the faithful32 pack
+* Vattic - for some block textures, featured in a version of the faithful32 pack
-12. Vanilla MC - for some textures.
+* Vanilla MC - for some textures.
-13. Reika - for ore textures.
+* Reika - for ore textures.
-14. XL biomes - for tree style.
+* XL biomes - for tree style.
-15. Blued00r - Ex Developer
+* Blued00r - Ex Developer

 ***
 ###Contributing